-“It’s a very simple thing to do”, Lily said softly, as she walked to the fallen tree, carefully lowering herself down.
-Pulling the small rucksack bag from her shoulders, she retrieved a bottle of water.
+“It’s a very simple thing to do”, Lily said softly, as she walked to the fallen tree, carefully lowering herself down, pulling the small rucksack bag from her shoulders, to retrieve a bottle of water.

 “I may as well rest my legs for a moment before I finish my trek up the hill….
 I try and get myself up to the top.
 Then, I can say to myself, ‘Yes, you’ve done it!’….
 Such achievements are quite a big thing at my age”, Lily chuckled softly to herself.
 “The view, though, is amazing, so rewarding.
 I like looking down beyond the trees into the village.
 The houses always look so small from that point.
 Then, somehow, my problems seem so small too, from that perspective.
 I feel like a bird when I look at the landscape, viewing the context in a way that places my house, my village, as part of the bigger landscape, I suppose it’s a symbolic reminder….”

 Hesitating, Sarah watched Lily for a moment, then tentatively followed her lead, sitting a couple of feet or so along from her on the fallen tree trunk.

 “So, how do you use visualisation then?”
 Sarah said quizzically, feeling a little more relaxed.

 “You create a picture in your ‘minds eye’.

 “Oh.
 O.K.
 That seems simple enough”.

 “Well, there’re many ways, many images, metaphors, you can choose”, Lily continued, smiling warmly.
 “It depends on what you need at any given moment.
 For example, what do you feel or believe you need in this moment that would help you?”

 “At the moment, I don’t know”.
 Sarah responded.
 She paused, thoughtfully staring to some distant horizon in front of her as she pondered.
 Then, issuing a deep sigh, she turned toward Lily.

 “It’s difficult.
 In a few words….
 I suppose………. protection, strength, clarity.”